Skip to main content

 FlagDescription

---no-syncSkip drift detection entirely during compile
+--syncEnable drift detection during compile (checks before compiling)

 Non-Interactive Mode